-It happens sometimes that when you need to track a goal with its achievement.
+It happens sometimes, when you need to track a goal with its achievement.
 For this, it’s important to have the right chart.
 That chart should be able to present your data in an understandable way

 What is a Thermometer Chart?